-XSS is an incredibly common vulnerability, and while often appearing trivial, through modern exploitation techniques it can be used in a range of ways: from acting on the behalf of application users, stealing identities in application, redirecting traffic or even introducing fake content into a corporate website.
+XSS is an incredibly common vulnerability, and while often appearing trivial, through modern exploitation techniques it can be used in a range of ways: from acting on behalf of application users, stealing identities in the application, redirecting traffic or even introducing fake content into a corporate website.
 Just as other exploits that have developed over the years, counter-measures have also been added (for example modern browsers which protect cookies).
 Unfortunately, attackers have adapted themselves too.

-XSS attacks are used to hijack account, steal sensitive data, such as user credentials or commercially valuable data.
-The attacks can also be used in so called “virtual defacements”, meaning an attacker can, for example, use it to display a different logotype, replace the entire content of the website as seen by a visitor or even introduce fake content into online newspapers.
+XSS attacks are used to hijack an account, steal sensitive data, such as user credentials or commercially valuable data.
+The attacks can also be used in so called “virtual defacements,” meaning an attacker can, for example, use it to display a different logotype, replace the entire content of the website as seen by a visitor or even introduce fake content into online newspapers.
 Most of the time the possibilities are only limited by the creativity of the attacker.

 How Cross Site Scripting works

 Cross Site Scripting is, like many other attacks against web applications, an attack that occurs from the transition from a context where data is safe, to a context where it is interpreted incorrectly.
-As a result, by adding content into the website, a user can gain control of how the application behaves for other users.
+As a result, by adding content to the website, a user can gain control of how the application behaves for other users.